codepath/android_guides/Using-the-RecyclerView.md

         };
 ```

-Your adapter will also need to invoke this callback method:
+You may notice an error that says "There is no default constructor available in `android.arch.paging.PagedListAdapter`".
+The reason is that you will declare an empty constructor and your adapter will also need to invoke this callback method:

 ```java
 public ContactsAdapter() {